cjbj/developer/python-and-database-scripting/python-scripting/python-scripting.md

-# Python and Oracle Database: Scripting for the Future
+# Python and Oracle Database: New Wave of Scripting

 ## Introduction